What is a SCAC Code (Standard Carrier Alpha Code)?

 Who Uses SCAC Codes?

-SCAC codes are used by a range of transportation modes, including air, rail, truck, and water.
-Each mode has its own specific set of SCAC codes, which can be found on the NMFTA website.
+SCAC codes are used in different types of transportation, including air, rail, trucking, and shipping by water.
+Each type has its own set of codes, which can be found on the NMFTA website.
+Some special codes exist as well, like “ZZZ” for carriers that don’t yet have an assigned code and “MIL” for military-related carriers.

 Related Articles: